Overviews of Aliens (TFTD)

 Probably the biggest mistake the aliens made was creating the Deep One as they are the basis from which X-COM goes about unlocking the most important secrets: Armour and Advanced craft.

 Although they're pretty resistant to the basic 'bought' weapons, they're simply fodder for anything else.
-While the in-game illustration shows them holding something that looks like a PWT cannon, they are actually armed with what appears to be an electrical mortar of some kind which is unaffected by armour and does not require a direct line-of-sight to its target, thankfully it is woefully inaccurate.
-This weapon is geared towards dealing maximum damage to human foes, and does less damage to other aliens.
+While the in-game illustration shows them holding something that looks like a PWT cannon, they are actually armed with what appears to be an electrical mortar of some kind which does not require a direct line-of-sight to its target, thankfully it is woefully inaccurate.
 Note that this weapon cannot be recovered by X-com.

 Deep Ones have no ranks and are found in the company of Gillmen and some Mixed Crew on land missions.
 They can be found in water during the second and third levels of T'leth, as well as on one type of Mixed Crew Dreadnaught.